Michael Flynn loses his legal challenge to the House January 6 probe, one day after filing it - KTVZ

 By Katelyn Polantz, CNN Reporter, Crime and Justice

-Michael Flynn has swiftly lost his bid in court to block a possible House Select Committee subpoena for his phone records and to hold off demands he speak to the committee investigating January 6.
+Michael Flynn has swiftly lost his bid in court to block a possible House select committee subpoena for his phone records and to hold off demands he speak to the panel investigating January 6.

-The ruling comes one day after he asked a federal judge in Florida for a temporary restraining order.
+The ruling comes one day after he asked a federal judge in Florida for a temporary restraining order, and it’s the first quick response to a lawsuit from a House witness, after several went to court to try to invalidate the committee and block the House from pursuing their phone records.

+So far, 11 others for whom the committee subpoenaed phone records have sued.

+Overall, the House has already spoken to dozens of witnesses and requested more than 100 people’s phone records.

 The-CNN-Wire